international-dance/ID/STYLEGUIDE.md

 ### Brand Overview

 Founded in 1962, International Dance has inspired dancers for generations through award winning passion and excellence.
-The Annandale VA premier school of dance offers a variety of classical ballet, tap, jazz, modern, lyrical, folk, and character dance instruction year-round for ages three to adult.
+The non-competitive Annandale VA premier school of dance offers a variety of classical ballet, tap, jazz, modern, lyrical, folk, and character dance instruction year-round for ages three to adult.

 <h3>Mission Statement</h3>